AS ESSENTIAL HEALTHCARE SERVICES, WE REMAIN OPEN: Click Here for More Information During COVID-19

 A simple effective treatment for fungal nails.
 This relatively new treatment is changing the way Podiatrists deal with fungal nail infections.
 The Lacuna Method treatment for fungal nails works by painlessly drilling many tiny micro holes (fenestration) into the infected nail plate through to the skin under the nail (the nail bed).
-Following the first part of the treatment where the nails are micro drilled, the nails are then treated with Terbinafine spray, which passes through these holes directly to the source of infection; the infected nail bed.
+Following the first part of the treatment where the nails are micro drilled, the nails are then treated with an antifungal spray, which passes through these holes directly to the source of infection; the infected nail bed.
 With daily application at home of the anti-fungal agent, the infection in the nail bed is cleared and the damaged nail grows out.
 It should be noted that, without delivery of a fungicidal agent to the source of the infection, clearance of the infection is highly unlikely.